 “You see, Caroline?
 All is well here!” cried Bingley.
 His sister gave a small, tight smile.

 They were soon called to their meal, and Elizabeth was grateful to sit down to dine.
-She was hungry and was looking forward to a meal prepared by one of the finest chefs in all of Hertfordshire.
+She was hungry and was looking forward to the meal.

 The conversation around the table was friendly.
 Mr. Bingley and his sister lead the discussion and spoke more than anyone else.
 Elizabeth answered politely when asked a question, but again, Mr. Darcy said little, seemingly more intent on observing than conversing.